 Step 6.
-When the thoughts and feelings you've received at the center have slowed and quieted down, take a deep breath and thank your Intuition, for the Wisdom you were given.
-Bow to the center, then step back onto the path.
+When the thoughts and feelings you've received at the center have slowed and quieted down, take a deep breath and thank your Intuition for the Wisdom you were given.
+Bow to the center, then turn and step back onto the path.

 Step 7.
 Return to the world refreshed and renewed.
 Write more in your journal when you've reached the end of the path (which was also the beginning).
 When you return home, pay attention to your dreams for the next few nights.
 They may reveal more to you related to the Wisdom you received at the center.
 Farewell and Namaste.